SwatiKasina/containerization-iac/README.md

 ## Deployment Instructions

 Run the following command to deploy the pipeline for your cluster.
-Replace the placeholder values with your specific configuration.
+The pipeline stack will automatically create the necessary S3 bucket and IAM roles.

 ```bash
 aws cloudformation deploy \